tvmai/tvmai.github.io/_posts/2018-07-24-PyTorch-DLPack.md

 ---
 layout: post
-title: 'Supporting PyTorch in TVM with DLPack'
+title: 'Building Support for Deep Learning Frameworks in TVM via DLPack'
 author: Eddie Yan
 date: 2018-07-24
 ---

-TVM is an open deep learning compiler stack for a large variety of hardware devices.
-Two of its most important features are its strong support for hardware that lacks vendor-provided deep learning libraries (e.g., mobile and embedded devices) and its ease-of-use in generating fast, customized operator implementations.
+DLPack is an intermediate in-memory representation standard for tensor data structures.
+With DLPack as a common representation, we can leverage TVM in scripts written for frameworks that traditionally could only rely on vendor-provided libraries.
+TVM packed functions can operate on DLPack tensors, which provide wrappers bridging tensor data structures from framworks such as PyTorch and MxNet _without any data copying_.

+As an example, we declare and compile a matrix multiplication operator in TVM, and build a wrapper that uses the DLPack representation to allow this operator to support PyTorch tensors.
+We also repeat this demonstration with MxNet.
+This extension allows machine learning developers to quickly port research code to relatively unsupported hardware platforms without sacrificing performance.

+Illustration of how DLPack provides an intermediate wrapper that is shared between frameworks and TVM:
+#TODO update figure
 {:center: style="text-align: center"}
 ![image](/images/pytorch-dlpack/flow.png){: width="65%"}<br />
 Figure 1
 {:center}

-With DLPack, a framework-agnostic in-memory representation of tensors, we can leverage TVM in scripts written for frameworks that traditionally could only rely on vendor-provided libraries.
-As an example, we declare and compile a matrix multiplication operator in TVM, and build a wrapper that uses the DLPack representation to allow this operator to support PyTorch tensors.
-This extension allows machine learning developers to quickly port research code to relatively unsupported hardware platforms without sacrificing performance.

 First, we compute a reference output in PyTorch:
 ```